-THE DEVASTATINGLY EXPLOSIVE STOCKING FILLER FOR FANS OF THE BBC'S MODERN FAMILY DRAMA DR FOSTER
+THE DEVASTATINGLY EXPLOSIVE BOOK FOR FANS OF THE BBC'S MODERN FAMILY DRAMA DR FOSTER

 'No one writes about modern family with more truth and authenticity than Fiona Neill' Lisa Jewell